Emrion/uploaders/README.md

 - Recognizes (or try) to identify FreeBSD EFI loaders and would update only them.
 - Doesn't change the name of EFI FreeBSD loaders (case where the admin would have changed the default ones).
 - In case of freebsd-boot partition, checks the coherence between its content and the root file system.
-- Check if each detected loader may be updated or not (case where they are already up to date).
+- Checks if each detected loader is already up to date and doesn't try or propose to update in this case.

 What it doesn't handle:
 - Other architecture than amd64.
 - Disks that have other scheme than GPT (concerns mainly MBR scheme).